academe/sugarrestapi/README.md

 ## Example Use

     require 'vendor/autoload.php';
-    $jsonData = ... // persistence data retrieved from the session
+    $sessionData = ... // persistence data retrieved from the session
-    $sugarApi = new Academe\SugarRestApi\v4($jsonData);
+    $sugarApi = new Academe\SugarRestApi\v4($sessionData);

-    // The REST class may have been restored with the persistence jsonData. if (!isset($sugarApi->rest)) {
+    // The REST class may have been restored with the persistence sessionData. if (!isset($sugarApi->rest)) {
         $rest = new Resty();
         $sugarApi->setRest($rest);